Shaft-3796/Shaft-Crypto-Trading-Set/README.md

 <img heigh=auto width=15% src="https://github.com/Shaft-3796/Shaft-Crypto-Suit/blob/main/src/Ezxt.png">

 #### [EZXT](https://github.com/Shaft-3796/EZXT) provide you a CCXT wrapper that simplify a lot of methods.
-You can still acces the original CCXT client to unimplemented features.
+You can still acces the original CCXT client to use unimplemented features.

 ##### This library is currently in developpement, finale realease soon !